-The seminary desires that postgraduate alumni be prepared to train future generations of Christian pastors at the baccalaureate level.
-Not all graduates will become teachers, but all of them should be qualified to instruct future pastors in Christian colleges and seminaries.
-Because of this pastoral focus and the authoritative nature of this role (understood biblically), only males will be admitted into this program.
+The seminary desires that postgraduate alumni be prepared to instruct students at the baccalaureate level.
+Not all graduates will become teachers, but all of them should be qualified to instruct students in Christian colleges and seminaries.

 - There is no statute of limitations; however, if a student remains in the program through a catalog change, the student must abide by the provisions of the new catalog. - A cumulative GPA of 3.0 (B) must be achieved. - A written masters thesis must be defended before the faculty. - A maximum of 8 credit hours may be transferred into the program for elective classes only.